0xchatware/fpga-starting-mini-projects/README.md

 ### Square Pattern with HDMI at 720p

-Same as [Patterns with HDMI at 480p](#patterns-with-hdmi-at-480p), but with a resolution of 720p.
+Displaying a white square, but with a resolution of 720p.

 ### Pong Game with HDMI at 720p

-A simple pong game with a bot
+A simple pong game against a boot.
+To reset the game toggle SW1 on the FPGA.

 ### Text Overlay with HDMI at 720p

+Displaying a character on the screen.

 ### Text Patterns with HDMI at 720p

+Displaying a character buffer on the screen.

 ### CORDIC Algorithm with HDMI at 720p

+Implemented all CORDIC operations with fixed values.

+Not all operations are displayed on the screen yet.

 ## Resources